pbrimmer/Cambridgeator/README.md

 1. Add Beaker **"C"** to the 100 mL beaker.
 1. Monitor the reaction, keeping track of the period between color changes, and the total number of color changes.
 1. After a few, maybe a few dozen, color changes, the reaction will stall.
 Once the reaction has stalled, dump it into the waste jug.
 Attach the lid loosely and notify one of the instructors.
+1. Leave the gloves on your group tray and your lab coats and safety glasses on the table near your group tray.
 1. **If you spill or break anything** stop what you are doing and notify an instructor who will help you clean up the spill and broken glass.
 Nothing in this experiment is highly toxic or poses immediate danger.
 It is best left alone and immediately reported.

 ### Tasks for Practical 1